 The girl shuddered at the sudden loss of the others.
 Her eyes went distant and blank.
 A female had a stronger mind, but no contact points.
 There was little Olara could do for such a one.
 Drool fell from the girl’s mouth in a lazy line.

-Her eyes widened and she gasped for breath, as if coming up from deep water.
+The girl’s eyes widened and she gasped for breath, as if coming up from deep water.
 Then she was panting, her eyes darting left and right.
 She laughed, a high mad sound, and Trengo joined her cackling.

 “Be strong, my lovely Trengo,” Olara breathed.